-If you would prefer not to receive any particular information from us, please inform us of this by sending us an appropriate email clearly explaining this to [email protected], write to us at, 7 Haywood Way, Hastings, East Sussex, TN35 4PL, England.
+If you would prefer not to receive any particular information from us, please inform us of this by sending us an appropriate email clearly explaining this to [email protected], write to us at Unit 5, Haywood Way, Hastings, East Sussex, TN35 4PL, UK.
 You can ask us or third parties to stop sending you marketing messages by contacting us at any time.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of any transaction or contract entered into between you and us.